motech/motech/docs/source/modules/event.rst

 ========================

 ActiveMQ is sending events with its own retry.
 To register event callbacks you should implement an :code:`EventCallbackService` interface and expose it as OSGi service.
-Then this service name must be set in the callback field of the :code`MotechEvent`.
+Then this service name must be set in the callback field of the :code:`MotechEvent`.

 Example of a custom callback
 ----------------------------